The Man in the Moone: Plot summary

 Domingo Gonsales is a citizen of Spain, forced to flee to the East Indies after killing a man in a duel.
 There he prospers by trading in jewels, and having made his fortune decides to return to Spain.
-On his voyage home he becomes seriously ill, and he and a negro servant Diego are put ashore on St. Helena, a remote island with a reputation for "temperate and healthful" air.
+On his voyage home he becomes seriously ill, and he and a black servant Diego are put ashore on St. Helena, a remote island with a reputation for "temperate and healthful" air.
 A scarcity of food forces Gonsales and Diego to live some miles apart, but Gonsales devises a variety of systems to allow them to communicate.
 (Note: Remote signalling was one of Godwin's "personal obsessions".)
 Eventually he comes to rely on a species of bird he describes as some kind of wild swan, a gansa, to carry messages and provisions between himself and Diego.
 Gonsales gradually comes to realise that these birds are able to carry substantial burdens, and resolves to construct a device by which a number of them harnessed together might be able to support the weight of a man, allowing him to move around the island more conveniently.
 Following a successful test flight he determines to resume his voyage home, hoping that he might "fill the world with the Fame of [his] Glory and Renown".
 But on his way back to Spain, accompanied by his birds and the device he calls his Engine, his ship is attacked by an English fleet off the coast of Tenerife and he is forced to escape by taking to the air.
 (Note: At the time the book was written England was at war with Spain.)